How do VC funds get paid?

 This strategic approach to VC investment strategy, VC industry selection, VC deal structuring, and VC risk management is a defining characteristic of the modern venture capital industry.
 By thoughtfully deploying their capital and expertise, VCs aim to identify and nurture the companies that have the potential to become industry leaders and deliver the outsized returns that fuel their funds’ success.

-See also Why avoid venture capital?
+See also What is the highest position in venture capital?

 Venture Capitalist Involvement